 Terms like 'net zero' and 'science-based targets' signal commitment, but they can also create a fog of jargon that confuses customers and stakeholders.
 How can your business communicate its climate goals accurately without losing your audience?
 This blog will show you how to talk about your sustainability journey with clarity and confidence, whether you're addressing industry experts or everyday consumers.

 Getting the language right isn't just about accuracy; it's about building trust and influencing behaviour.
-Our 2025 Australian consumer research survey reveals a critical gap between awareness and understanding.
+For example, Our 2025 Australian consumer research survey revealed a critical gap between awareness and understanding.
 While 66% of people have heard of net zero, only 25% are familiar with science-based targets.

 This familiarity gap has a direct business impact: